Comparision: Screen printing vs sublimation

 Order volume

 The high volume is the bread and butter of screen printing.
 The higher the print order of the screen, the more profitable it becomes compared to other methods.
-On the contrary, dye sublimation takes a long time, is expensive and impractical for large orders.
+On the contrary, dye sublimation takes a long time, is expensive, and is impractical for large orders.

 Small orders can be equally impractical for screen printing.
-To compensate for the set-up times required for screen printing, many screen printing seminars will have a minimum order requirement to make the work useful.
+Screen printing requires To compensate for the set-up times.
+Many screen printing seminars will have a minimum order requirement to make the work proper.

 Versatility and limitations

-Screen printing is a very versatile process, which allows you to print on almost any garment anywhere and on almost all substrates in addition to shirts, although it is easier on flat surfaces and is more commonly used on clothing.
-While sublimation ink also allows you to decorate almost all products (especially banners and banners), when it comes to shirts, your options are more limited.
+Screen printing is a very versatile process, which allows you to print on almost any garment anywhere and virtually all substrates in addition to shirts.
+However, it is easier on flat surfaces and more commonly used on clothing.
+While sublimation ink also allows you to decorate almost all products (especially banners and banners), your options are more limited when it comes to shirts.

-One of the biggest limitations of dye sublimation is that it only works on polyester or other special synthetic garments, so cotton shirts are not an option.
-While ink sublimation offers vivid prints, it works well only on white or light-coloured garments.
+One of the most significant limitations of dye sublimation is that it only works on polyester or other special synthetic garments, so cotton shirts are not an option.
+While ink sublimation offers vivid prints, it works well only on white or light-colored clothes.

 Dye sublimation will not be visible on dark substrates.
-Silk-screen printing, on the other hand, can be applied to garments of almost all materials and colours.
+On the other hand, silk-screen printing is applied to garments of almost all materials and colors.

 Setting up jobs

-Perhaps the biggest limitation of screen printing is that it is possible to apply only one colour at a time to the print media, so multi-coloured designs require multiple screens with different ink colours that must be correctly aligned or recorded so that levels are correctly aligned in the final print.
+The most significant limitation of screen printing is that it can only apply one color at a time to the print.
+So multi-colored designs require multiple screens with different ink colors that must be correctly aligned or recorded.
+So that levels are correctly aligned in the final printed image.

-The silkscreen configuration requires a lot of work, especially for multi-coloured jobs.
-You don’t have to worry about aligning separate layers of ink with ink sublimation; This method prints all the colours simultaneously.
+The silk-screen configuration requires a lot of work, especially for multi-colored jobs.
+You don’t have to worry about aligning separate layers of ink with ink sublimation; This method prints all the colors simultaneously.
 Sublimation of the ink also allows individual projects to be customized more easily than screen printing.

 Management of complex designs

-Silkscreen printing, although more suitable for simpler projects, can achieve the same result by using techniques called four-color processes or simulated printing processes, which recreate photorealistic images using small dot grids.
+Although more suitable for simpler projects, Silk-screen printing can achieve the same result by using four-color processes or simulated printing processes, which recreate photorealistic images using small dot grids.

-This requires a little practice to obtain the correct result, both in printing and in the creation of the graphics, since the points must be carefully aligned to achieve the desired result.
-While ink sublimation allows you to easily create detailed prints, this is detrimental to the possibilities of special effects.
+That requires a little practice to obtain the correct result in printing and creating the graphics.
+Carefully align the points to achieve the desired result.
+While ink sublimation allows you to create detailed prints easily, this is detrimental to the possibilities of special effects.

-By nature, dye sublimation leaves you with a flat impression that is absorbed by the garment fibers.
-Screen printing allows you to use special inks to create a wide variety of effects, from glossy metal scale designs, glossy and laminated designs to 3D puff ink prints.
+By nature, dye sublimation leaves you with a flat impression absorbed by the garment fibers.
+Screen printing allows you to use special inks to create various effects, from glossy metal scale designs and glossy and laminated designs to 3D puff ink prints.

 Creating comfortable and durable prints

 Both screen printing and ink sublimation can produce prints with a soft hand.
-The dye sublimation ink permeates the substrate material, so the final impression does not have an obvious weight, which leaves you a more comfortable garment.
+The dye sublimation ink permeates the substrate material, so the final impression does not have a noticeable weight, which leaves you with a more comfortable garment.

-This can also be achieved with screen printing with water-based ink or discharge, which also permeates the fabric (plastisol screen printing ink is located on the top of the fabric, creating a heavier print).
+It can achieve with screen printing with water-based ink or discharge, which also permeates the fabric (plastisol screen printing ink is located on the top of the material, creating a heavier print).
 Both methods, if done correctly, produce lasting impressions that do not break or fade after repeated washing.

-The sublimation ink prints are polymerized with the heat press during the application of the drawing, while the serigraphy ink must be heated after printing for a correct polymerization.
-This means that to produce screenprints at any volume, a conveyor belt dryer is required.
+The sublimation ink prints polymerize during the drawing application with the heat press.
+At the same time, the serigraphy ink must be heated after printing for correct polymerization.
+For producing screenprints at any volume, a conveyor belt dryer requires.

 Both screen printing and dye sublimation are precious and versatile methods for decorators of garments and promotional products.
-Both processes have positive and negative aspects, projects for which they are more appropriate and projects that will not work as well.
+Both processes have positive and negative aspects, projects for which they are more appropriate and projects that will not work.

-It might be a good idea to consider offering both services in your print shop, so you can take advantage of each other’s strengths to provide your customers with quality prints at any volume while keeping your profit margins on as high as possible.
+It might be a good idea to consider offering both services in your print shop.
+So you can take advantage of each other’s strengths to provide your customers with quality prints at any volume while keeping your profit margins as high as possible.

 Learn More: